Intelligent Model Update Strategy for Sequential Recommendation: Introduction

 \section{Introduction}

 With the rapid development of e-commerce and social media platforms, recommendation systems~\cite{ref:gru4rec,ref:sasrec,zhangsy2023personalized,lv2022personalizing,zhang2024mitigating} have become indispensable tools in people's daily life.
-They can be recognized as various forms depending on industries, like product suggestions on online e-commerce websites, \emph{e.g.}, Amazon and Taobao) or playlist generators for video and music services (\emph{e.g.}, YouTube, Netflix, and Spotify).
-Among them, one of the classical recommendation systems in the industry prefers to trains a universal model with static parameters on a powerful cloud conditioned on rich data collected from different devices, and then perform device inference for all users, such as \emph{e.g.}, DIN~\cite{ref:din}, SASRec~\cite{ref:sasrec}, and GRU4Rec~\cite{ref:gru4rec}.
-As the first model in Figure~\ref{fig:motivation1}, this form of cloud static model lets users share a centralized model that enables real-time inference for all devices, but fails to exploit the personalized recommendation pattern for each particular device due to the shift in data distribution between the cloud and edge.
+They can be recognized as various forms depending on industries, like product suggestions on online e-commerce websites, (\textit{e.g.}, Amazon and Taobao) or playlist generators for video and music services (\textit{e.g.}, YouTube, Netflix, and Spotify).
+Among them, one of the classical recommendation systems in the industry prefers to trains a universal model with static parameters on a powerful cloud conditioned on rich data collected from different edges, and then perform edge inference for all users, such as \textit{e.g.}, DIN~\cite{ref:din}, SASRec~\cite{ref:sasrec}, and GRU4Rec~\cite{ref:gru4rec}.
+In the first model presented in Figure~\ref{fig:motivation1}, this cloud-based static model allows users to share a centralized model, enabling real-time inference across all edges.
+However, it does not take advantage of the personalized recommendation patterns specific to each edge due to the shift in data distribution between the cloud and edge.
 As we all know, the shift in the distribution of test data compared to training data will reduce the performance of the model~\cite{chen2021multi,chen2022ba,zhang2021magic,zhang2022boostmis,zhang2023learning,zhu2023universal,DBLP:conf/mm/ZhuL0HWK0W23,DBLP:conf/kdd/TongYZZZWK23,zhang2022fairness,zhang2023federated,zhang2024revisiting}.